Teaching Models to Teach Themselves: Reasoning at the Edge of Learnability: Method and Experiment Details

 \subsection{Prompts}

 \paragraph{Teacher Prompt.} At every outer-loop step, the teacher is given the same prompt.
 The prompt guides the model towards producing valid math problems using sample subjects/domains and provides explicit instruction regarding the expected format.
 We avoid seeding the teacher with sample math questions to preserve the data-free setup; the model only sees the black-box reward signal of student performance.
-We also observe in initial experiments that, when given seed questions, the teacher often collapses to copying them.
+We also observe in initial experiments that, when given seed questions, the diversity of teacher generations decreases significantly, and the teacher typically collapses to copying the seed questions.

 \begin{tcblisting}{ arc=0mm, outer arc=0mm, colback=gray!5, colframe=gray!50, listing only, listing options={style=tcblatex, breaklines=true, basicstyle=\ttfamily }, title=Teacher Prompt } You are generating a new math problem for a math assistant.